hugessen/LazSoc-1.0/readme.md

 - [x] Fix 'Subscribe' button on club page to actually work
 - [ ] Pull clubs & interests from an API
 - [ ] Minimize the number of calls made to the API
-- [ ] Add in clubs & interest selector into the initial launch modal
+- [x] Add in clubs & interest selector into the initial launch modal
 - [x] Add in end date to events
 - [x] Fix spacing on the newsfeed so that the last event is not hidden by the tabs
 - [x] Fix social media buttons on event pages
-- [ ] Fix social media follow buttons on club pages
+- [x] Fix social media follow buttons on club pages
 - [ ] Establish standard for "Place" for each event, i.e. if it has room number it should say "P1005, Peters" for each event
-- [ ] Ensure if no banner specified for event then no banner is displayed
+- [x] Ensure if no banner specified for event then no banner is displayed
-- [ ] Swipe to go back a page
-- [ ] "Select all" for club and interest selector pages
 - [ ] Discount card page
 - [ ] Make LazSoc subscription mandatory
 - [ ] Cut off date for 'past' tab, i.e. show only the past 2 weeks (Do this on the API side)